Ogden Valley Recreation

 Snowbasin Parking Information

-Overnight parking is not allowed at Powder Mountain, and roadside parking is prohibited on SR-158.
+Overnight parking is not allowed at Powder Mountain, and roadside parking is not allowed on SR-158.

-UTA’s ski bus service provides direct transportation to the resort base.
-Powder Mountain also operates two free shuttle routes serving the Eden Park & Ride and Eden neighborhood stops.
+The UTA has a ski bus service that takes riders directly to the base of the resort.
+Powder Mountain also runs two free shuttle routes servicing the Eden Park & Ride and Eden neighborhood stops.

 Parking lot status is updated on Powder Mountain’s Current Conditions page.